exploratum/image_repo_be/README.md

 # Image Repository API

 An API designed to manage an image repository on Amazon AWS Simple Storage Service (S3).
-This API was built with Node.js and Express.js as the server.
-Data is saved in a PostgreSQL database
+This API was built with Node.js, Express.js as the server, and PostgreSQL for database

 Current features include getting the list of images in storage, upload new images or delete existing ones